krr39/faq/README.md

 UserStory 1: Calculator

 Steps to perform:
-1: Register or Login to the project (login to twila.hintz@example.net or hershel66@example.org and password will be “secret”)
+1: Register or Login to the project
 2: You will be redirect to home page
 3: Click on calculator
 4: Through your mouse/Keyboard add one integer value in 1st textbox